TakeshiOkamoto/resampling.js/README.md

 # resampling.js
-High quality resampling (Image scaling)
+High quality resampling (Image scaling).

 ## How to use